kdoore/1335GitBook/project-2-design-using-2d-pshape-array-lerpcolor-processing-transform-functions.md

 For Project 2, students will create a Processing program to create custom 2D-Grid Artwork using 2 different PShape vertex patterns.
 Project 2 builds on understanding learned in Project 1, creating PShape objects by specifying a set of vertex points.

-We'll create a 2D Array of PShape objects, where we'll create grid patterns using HSB color mode and lerpColor to specify the color used to  to create grid patterns.
+Create a 2D Array of PShape objects,  create grid patterns using HSB colorMode and lerpColor to specify the color used.
+If using color-selector tool, specify colorMode(HSB, 360,100,100);

 **Project Structure: Functions:**